CS3560-OOP-Programming/Wordle_Assignment_2/README.md

   - Yellow: Letter is in the solution and in the wrong spot
   - Dark Grey: Letter is not in the solution and has been used by the player
 - **Dictionary Validation**: Only valid 5 letter english words are accepted
-- **Win/Lose Feature**: The player loses once they use up their 6 guesses without submitting the solution
+- **Win/Lose Feature**: The player loses once they use up their 6 guesses without guessing the solution
+  - Winning or losing produces a popup message that, upon being closed, also closes the Wordle window
 - **Visual Keyboard**: Keyboard interface on the wordle window reflects each letters' state

 ## Controls